Something the Screen Cannot Hold

 Dissonance

-Oikon is a digital liturgy project.
+Oikon Studios is a digital liturgy project.

 Weekly prayers arriving in your inbox

-offering Scripture, poetry, and silence.
+offering Scripture, poetry, silence, blessing.

 And yet.

-It can feel a bit ironic.
+has felt a bit ironic.

 Like listening to a sermon on slowing down

-at 2.5x speed,
+at 2.5x speed.

-these prayers
+These prayers

 inviting attentiveness

-on a medium built
+are on a medium

-to commoditize attention
+built to commoditize

-incomplete.
+Or maybe, incomplete.

-As if the words
+As though the words

-were asking the body
+are asking the body

 for something the screen